top of page

 SIFCo manages CFA K2R with climate change adaptation and wildfire preparedness in mind, and has been involved in planning and carrying out fuel management treatments on and adjacent to the CFA since 2009.

-To date, we have completed over 900 ha of fuel management treatments, representing an investment of approximately $4 million.
+To date, we have completed over 3000 acres of fuel management treatments, representing an investment of approximately $6 million.

 _Y1A2853.jpg